mrpsion/burst-mining-system/README.md

   Number of miner threads to use.
 The system is coded to allow multiple mining threads, but I would think it is probably unwise to use more than 1,as it may incur more stress on your harddrives.<br/>
 <b>--system.update.time=30000</b><br/>
   How often, in milliseconds, to check with the other miners in the system to get their stats.<br/>
+<b>--pool.type=uray / offical</b><br/>
+  The miner will assume uray style pool if this argument is not present.
+If you would like to mine on the offical v2 pool you will need to add --pool.type=offical<br/>

 These options show the default values, you can override any of these with the startup argument.
 For instance if you only want to use 2 threads to generate plots you would start the mining system like this;